joelouthan/theologic.us/content/posts/prayers/2020-07-24-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 51:17-23
+Wake yourself, wake yourself,
+stand up, O Jerusalem,
+you who have drunk from the hand of the LORD the cup of his wrath, who have drunk to the dregs the bowl, the cup of staggering.
+There is none to guide her
+among all the sons she has borne;
+there is none to take her by the hand among all the sons she has brought up.
+These two things have happened to you— who will console you?— devastation and destruction, famine and sword;
+who will comfort you?
+Your sons have fainted;
+they lie at the head of every street like an antelope in a net;
+they are full of the wrath of the LORD, the rebuke of your God.
+Therefore hear this, you who are afflicted, who are drunk, but not with wine:
+Thus says your Lord, the LORD, your God who pleads the cause of his people:
+“Behold, I have taken from your hand the cup of staggering;
+the bowl of my wrath you shall drink no more;
+and I will put it into the hand of your tormentors, who have said to you,
+‘Bow down, that we may pass over’;
+and you have made your back like the ground and like the street for them to pass over.”
 </b></pre>

+My God,

+I was a sinner deserving of death.
+And then your wrath was destined to pur on me forever.

+But you predestined me.
+And then you called me to save me.

+Why?
+Because of your great love.

+I love you Lord.
+Forever.

 ## Foremost